Texas SNAP benefits extended for November - NewsBreak

 Texas SNAP benefits extended for November

-An estimated 1.6 million Texas households are expected to receive help from the more than $334.5 million in SNAP benefits provided by the HHSC’s most recent allotment.‘Coming together is so critical’: Elkhart ISD community united after rollover bus crash
+An estimated 1.6 million Texas households are expected to receive help from the more than $334.5 million in SNAP benefits provided by the HHSC’s most recent allotment.

 SNAP is a federal program administered by the HHSC to provide food assistance to eligible low-income families and individuals in Texas.